Control Flow Structures

 • Condition: This is a logical expression that is evaluated before each iteration of the loop.
 If the condition evalutes to true, the loop continues.
 Otherwise, if it evaluates to false, the loop finishes its execution.

 • Increment: This is an expression that updates the loop control variable after each iteration.
 It usually increments or decrements the loop variable.
-To be honest, this can be any kind of expression.
+This can be any kind of expression.
 Not necessarily an expression that updates the loop control variable of the for loop.

-• Code Block: The block of code that will be executed each time the condition is true.
+• Code Block: The block of code that will be executed each time the condition is evaluated to true.

-It's also important to mention that the first three components might be absent inside the structure of a for loop.
+It is also important to mention that the first 3 components might be absent inside the structure of a for loop.

 In short, this is the expected structure of a for loop in Bleach: